Neuroimmunology

 Examination revealed normal cranial nerve exam and mental status.
 There was no ptosis or ocular or bulbar weakness.
 Strength was normal except for 4+/5 in the deltoids and 4/5 in hip flexors, hip extensors, and quadriceps bilaterally (Medical Registration Council Scale).
 With repeated strength testing her strength improved to 4+/5.
 Muscle stretch reflexes were 1+ at the biceps and absent elsewhere and after exercise were normal throughout.
 Sensory and cerebellar testing was normal.
 She was unable to arise from a chair without pushing up with her arms and could not perform deep-knee bend.

-The patient was diagnosed with Lambert-Eaton myasthenic syndrome and her strength improved on pyridostigmine 60 mg 3 times daily.
+The patient was diagnosed with Lambert-Eaton myasthenic syndrome and her strength improved on pyridostigmine 60 mg three times during the daytime.
 A chest CT was performed that showed mediastinal lymphadenopathy.
 Needle biopsy revealed small cell lung carcinoma.
-Workup showed limited stage disease and she was started on systemic chemotherapy in addition to prednisone 60 mg per day and received a course of 5 sessions of plasma exchanges.
+Workup showed limited stage disease and she was started on systemic chemotherapy in addition to prednisone 60 mg per day and received a course of five sessions of plasma exchanges.
 One month later, her strength had improved to normal except for mild iliopsoas weakness.
-She attained a complete tumor remission after 4 cycles of chemotherapy and the prednisone dose was gradually tapered to 20 mg on alternate days.
+She attained a complete tumor remission after four cycles of chemotherapy and the prednisone dose was gradually tapered to 20 mg on alternate days.
 Eight months after tumor diagnosis she continued to function at a normal level.

 Several lines of clinical and experimental evidence support a humoral autoimmune mechanism underlying Lambert-Eaton syndrome.

-Clinically, in support of an autoimmune pathogenesis is the profound response patients with Lambert-Eaton myasthenic syndrome have to plasma exchange and immunosuppressive drug therapy (26; 09) The HLA-B8 histocompatibility antigen is overrepresented among patients with nonparaneoplastic Lambert-Eaton myasthenic syndrome but not in patients with small cell lung cancer and Lambert-Eaton myasthenic syndrome (105).
-In nonparaneoplastic Lambert-Eaton myasthenic syndrome, increased prevalence of organ-specific autoantibodies, such as antiparietal cell and antimicrosomal thyroid antibodies, and of other autoimmune disorders such as pernicious anemia, celiac disease, thyrotoxicosis, systemic lupus erythematosus, and myasthenia gravis (99).
+Clinically, in support of an autoimmune pathogenesis is the profound response patients with Lambert-Eaton myasthenic syndrome have to plasma exchange and immunosuppressive drug therapy (27; 09) The HLA-B8 histocompatibility antigen is overrepresented among patients with nonparaneoplastic Lambert-Eaton myasthenic syndrome but not in patients with small cell lung cancer and Lambert-Eaton myasthenic syndrome (110).
+In nonparaneoplastic Lambert-Eaton myasthenic syndrome, increased prevalence of “organ-specific” autoantibodies, such as antiparietal cell and antimicrosomal thyroid antibodies, and of other autoimmune disorders such as pernicious anemia, celiac disease, thyrotoxicosis, systemic lupus erythematosus, and myasthenia gravis (104).

 Several studies have attempted to estimate the incidence and prevalence of Lambert-Eaton myasthenic syndrome in patients with and without small cell lung cancer.

-A population-based study from a province in Southern Netherlands and a subsequent study corroborating the original findings encompassed all of the Netherlands and identified 52 Lambert-Eaton myasthenic syndrome patients between 1998 and 2003.
-Prevalence on July 1, 2003 was found to be 2.5 per million people (95% confidence interval 1.8-3.4) and annual incidence was calculated to be 0.4 per million inhabitants (95% CI 0.3-0.75 for Lambert-Eaton myasthenic syndrome with and without small cell lung cancer).
+A population-based study from a province in southern Netherlands and a subsequent study corroborating the original findings encompassing all of the Netherlands identified 52 Lambert-Eaton myasthenic syndrome patients between 1998 and 2003.
+Prevalence on July 1, 2003 was found to be 2.5 per million people (95% confidence interval 1.8-3.4) and annual incidence was calculated to be 0.4 per million inhabitants (95% CI 0.3-0.75) for Lambert-Eaton myasthenic syndrome with and without small cell lung cancer (104).
 The prevalence and incidence were found to be slightly higher in Lambert-Eaton myasthenic syndrome patients without small cell lung cancer and they found that the prevalence corrected for age was slightly higher in females than males up to age 60 but was equal for ages between 60 and 80, and higher for females after 80 years of age.
 The annual incidence of myasthenia gravis was 14 times higher than Lambert-Eaton myasthenic syndrome and the prevalence was 46 times higher than Lambert-Eaton myasthenic syndrome, underscoring the overall rarity of the disorder.
 A study from the United States Veterans Affairs population estimated a point prevalence of 2.6 per million confirmed cases.
-There are reports of Lambert-Eaton myasthenic syndrome in children, although an exact estimate of the frequency remains unknown with and without associated neoplasms such as neuroblastoma (20).
+There are reports of Lambert-Eaton myasthenic syndrome in children, although an exact estimate of the frequency remains unknown with and without associated neoplasms such as neuroblastoma (21).
 Approximately 3% of small cell lung cancer cases are estimated to develop Lambert-Eaton myasthenic syndrome (12).
+It is possible that rare disorders may go undiagnosed, making an understanding of the true incidence at the population level somewhat difficult.

 (1) Reduced amplitude of muscle action potentials evoked by a supramaximal stimulus, sometimes to as little as 10% of normal